kumarswapna20/kumarswapna20/README.md

 # 👋 Hi, I'm Swapna Batra!

 ## About Me
-I am a Data Scientist with expertise in **Machine Learning, NLP, AI-driven solutions, and Data Analytics**.
-I have experience in **developing predictive and statistical models, supervised and unsupervised algorithms, data visualization, and optimization techniques**.
+I am an Gen-AI Data Scientist with expertise in **AI-driven solutions, Machine Learning, NLP, and Data Analytics**.
+I have experience in **developing large language based models, chatbot, predictive and statistical models, supervised and unsupervised algorithms, data visualization, and optimization techniques**.
 I enjoy working on **data-driven projects**, building **scalable ML models**, and collaborating with cross-functional teams to solve complex business challenges.

 ## 🔧 Skills